malwarebo/conductor/docs/PROBLEM.md

 ## Solution

-GoPay addresses these challenges by providing an intelligent, open-source payment orchestration platform that acts as a unified layer between your business application and multiple payment providers.
+Conductor addresses these challenges by providing an intelligent, open-source payment orchestration platform that acts as a unified layer between your business application and multiple payment providers.
 The system combines the simplicity of a single API with the power of AI-driven decision making.

-**Unified Payment Interface:** GoPay provides a single, consistent API that abstracts away the complexity of multiple payment providers.
+**Unified Payment Interface:** Conductor provides a single, consistent API that abstracts away the complexity of multiple payment providers.
 Developers can integrate once and access all supported providers through standardized endpoints for payments, refunds, subscriptions, and disputes.

 **AI-Powered Intelligent Routing:** The system uses OpenAI GPT-4 to analyze transaction context, historical performance data, and real-time provider metrics to automatically select the optimal payment provider.
 This intelligent routing considers factors like success rates, processing costs, regional expertise, and transaction characteristics to maximize success rates while minimizing costs.